Part 3 – Ploughing Through the Jargon.

 For a highly informative and clear description of how a differential system really works, check this video out:

 As you can see, without differentials vehicles would be unable to turn corners efficiently, or at all.
 From Diplock’s invention onwards, all 4WDs have used a wide array of differential systems, and this three diff system is used to great effect to modern ‘AWD’ or All-Wheel Drive vehicles.
-All of which brings us onto our next subject.

 That’s it for this instalment, folks.
 I hope I’ve been able to shed some light on some of the actual mechanics of a four-wheel drive system.
 Next time, it’ll be back to the history, with a piece focusing on the development of 4WDs from around the 1950s up to the modern day.
 We look forward to seeing you there.